macgile/DataGridFilter/README.md

 - **Custom ComboBoxColumn**
     > warning: ***SelectedItemBinding** or ***SelectedValueBinding*** property is required.
-    The **SelectedValuePath** property is not needed in case **ItemsSource** is an enumeration.
+    The **SelectedValuePath** property is not required in case **ItemsSource** is an enumeration.
-    In the case where the field is a nested object, enter the entire path of this field, e.g: **Country.Name**
+    In the case where the field is a nested object, enter the entire path of this field, e.g: **Country.Name***
+    >
+    >
-    Demo application contains several types of combo-box implementation, for greater clarity
+    **Demo application** contains several types of combo-box implementation, for greater clarity
-    some are commented but completely operational*
+    some are commented but completely operational.

   ```xml
   <control:FilterDataGrid.Columns>